 Across the U.S., there are dozens of laws in each state governing the minutiae of requesting, filling out, signing, returning, cancelling, and tabulating an Absentee by Mail ballot.
 The systems vary widely, from universal mail-in voting where every registered voter is automatically sent a ballot in the mail each Election and only very limited options for voting in person exist at all, to states which still limit all Absentee by Mail voting solely to those with a disability and impose as many restrictions on its use for that purpose as courts will allow under Federal law.

-Many nuances exist aside from the two mentioned above, including whether or not a near relative can return a ballot for you, identification/citizenship requirement differences between mail voting and in person voting, the presence or absence of ballot drop boxes, etc.
+Due to Absentee by Mail voting and its details being a heavily argued partisan issue, many nuances exist aside from the two mentioned above, including whether or not a near relative can return a ballot for you, identification/citizenship requirement differences between mail voting and in person voting, the presence or absence of ballot drop boxes, etc.

 For more on the specifics of our system, explore the rest of the FAQ questions in this section.